wltrallen2/Java-WGU-SchedulingSystem/README.md

 - [x] Write code to provide an alert if there is an appointment within 15 minutes of the user’s log-in.

-- [ ] Provide the ability to generate each  of the following reports:
+- [x] Provide the ability to generate each  of the following reports:
-  * number of appointment types by month
+  * COMPLETE - number of appointment types by month
-  * the schedule for each consultant
+  * COMPLETE - the schedule for each consultant
-  * one additional report of your choice
+  * COMPLETE - one additional report of your choice

 - [ ] Provide the ability to track user activity by recording timestamps for user log-ins in a .txt file.
 Each new record should be appended to the log file, if the file already exists.